chriscdn/RHTools/readme.md

 ## NSDate+formatter.h

 This category adds date formatting directly to the `NSDate` class, which prevents the need to instantiate an `NSDateFormatter` object each time you want to format a date for display.
-It's quite likely you will want to use the same date formatting throughout your app, so this category gives you a single location to configure and cache the `NSDateFormatter` object.
+The category creates and caches a single `NSDateFormatter` for you, which can be reused over and over again in your app.
+This is a good thing since you'll likely be using the same date formatting through your app anyway.
 For example:

 ``` objective-c
 NSString *now = [[NSDate date] formatWithLocalTimeZone]; // Today, 11:45 AM
 NSString *utcnow = [[NSDate date] formatWithUTCTimeZone]; // Today, 9:45 AM
 ```

-The formatter is configured with some formatting defaults that you may or may not like.
-You can change any of the options directly on the cached formatter.
+The formatter is configured with defaults that you may or may not like.
+You can change any of the options directly on the formatter.
 For example, to disable relative formatting you could add the following to the `-application:didFinishLaunchingWithOptions:` method of your app delegate:

 ``` objective-c
 [[NSDate formatter] setDoesRelativeDateFormatting:NO];
 ```

+This will change the formatting behaviour anytime the c

 ## Contact